 Unlike the presidential and NASS elections, INEC staff and election materials arrived polling units across the country early.
 They were there in majority of the polling stations before 8.00am.
 Setup in several polling station started immediately and was closely followed by accreditation and voting.
 In Benue state, at North bank St. Mary primary school, PU010/13, INEC officials and materials arrived before 8.00am.
 At North Bank 2, HUDCO quarters 2, PU007/10, INEC staff and materials arrived at 8.05am.
 At North Bank, PU003, INEC staff and materials arrived before 8.00am.
 At North Bank PU009, materials and INEC officials arrived 8.00am.
 At PU010 North Bank Market 2, Materials arrived at 7.55am.
 At North Bank Ward 1, PU019, materials arrived at 9am.
 At Modern market by Hotel de success PU007, INEC staff and materials arrived before 8.00am.
 At Mammy market ward PU017, INEC staff and materials arrived before 8.00am.
 At Makurdi Atiisa ward, PU008, INEC and materials arrived at 7.00am.
 At Igumale ward 1 in Ado LGA PU010, INEC staff and materials arrived at 8.10am.
 In Ankpa quarters under Ankpa/Wadata ward, PU008, INEC staff and materials arrived at 7.55am.

+In Delta state, PU013 and 014 at Emonu-Orogun, and PU012 in Aragba-Orogun, INEC staff and materials arrived at 8.00am.
 In Kaduna state, the situation was the same.
-In Igabi LGA, at Afaka ward, Makarata 1, PU014, INEC staff and materials arrived by 7.45am.
+In Igabi LGA, at Afaka ward, Makanrata 1, PU014, INEC staff and materials arrived by 7.45am.
 At Agwan Sarki ward PU025, INEC staff and materials arrived after 8.00am.
-At Kaura LGA, Techira ward, INEC staff and materials started after 8.00am.
-In Zaria, at Kusena ward, in Dan magaji PU013, materials and INEC arrived at 8.00am.
-The same was the case at Agwan Metiri in Zangon Kataf.
+At Kaura LGA, Techira ward, INEC staff and materials arrived after 8.00am.
+In Zaria, at